pnorouzi/Robot-Parallel-Motion-Planning/README.md

 4. Clone this repository into your desired path

-6. Start Anaconda Prompt and go to "carla" folder in your clonned repository
+6. Start Anaconda Prompt and go to "carla" folder in your cloned repository

 7. Run the following command in Anaconda Prompt